michaeljclark/riscv-probe/README.md

 can be used for example to locate data section in a flat image in ROM to copy into memory and to zero the bss section.

+### user

+Simple example program that sets up PMP (Physical Memory Protection) to allow all memory accesses and then switches to U mode.
+The code to set up PMP to allow all memory access is `pmp_allow_all()` in `machine.h`.
+The code is derived from _bbl_.

+Note: PMP is enabled by default on systems that implement it, so it is mandatory to include code to configure PMPs to allow memory access when switching from M mode to S mode or U mode, otherwise memory accesses will trap.

+### enclave

+Simple enclave example using RISC-V PMP (Physical Memory Protection)

+Physical memory protection is enabled for the program text (RX) program data (RW), UART, and the hart is switch to U mode, however, there is only one program and the default trap vector points into the executable text, so traps are handled in M mode, in the same executable text segment.

+A future example will load a second process and provide ecall APIs to the process running in the protected enclave.

 ### probe

 `riscv-probe` is a utility that probes the Control and Status Register address space of a RISC-V emulator, FPGA or board:

 #### qemu-system-riscv32